acbsp/bonafide.guru/en/contents.rst

 understand and fully realize what are we preaching and never deviate from the teaching of |SP| even for a jot.
-If we preach distorted philosophy of *guru-tattwa*, presented by unauthorized ISKCON gurus, which disagrees with siddhanta clearly installed by Srila Prabhupada.
+If we preach distorted philosophy of *guru-tattwa*, presented by unauthorized ISKCON gurus, which disagrees with siddhanta clearly installed by |SP|.
 In other words, if we in our preaching present unauthorized ISKCON gurus as *bona fide* *diksha-gurus*, representatives of Supreme Personality of Godhead, then it will lead us to spiritual degradation and suffering in the end, because of our own invalid interpretation of